icdev2dev/baml_help/README.md

 BAML is a cutting-edge domain-specific language designed to seamlessly integrate the semantic prowess of large language models (LLMs) with the precision of traditional deterministic programming.
 By generating structured outputs that are reliable and developer-friendly, BAML addresses the common challenges of non-deterministic text generation inherent in many LLM applications.
 Rather than relying on repetitive prompts to achieve valid results, BAML provides a robust framework that ensures consistency and accuracy, making it an indispensable tool for developers who need to merge the flexibility of natural language understanding with the rigidity of structured data processing.

+This document assumes that you are using python and you have installed BAML on Visual Studio.

 # Introduction
 ## Hello World